Supernova calibration by gravitational wave: Introduction

 The value of the Hubble constant is crucial for us to understand the evolution of the Universe because it characterizes the current expansion rate of the Universe.
-Over the years, the measurement precision of the Hubble constant has been drastically improved \cite{Riess:2009pu,Riess:2011yx,Efstathiou:2013via,Riess:2016jrr,Riess:2019cxk,Riess:2020fzl,Freedman:2021ahq,Suyu:2016qxx,Wong:2019kwg,Birrer:2021use,Jimenez:2019onw,DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,WMAP:2012nax,Planck:2018vyg}.
-By recalibrating the extragalactic distance ladder using a sample of Milky Way Cepheids with the Hubble Space Telescope photometry and Gaia EDR3 parallaxes, the SH0ES (Supernovae and $H_0$ for the equation of state) team determined the local Hubble constant from Type Ia supernovae (SNe Ia) data as $H_0=73.2\pm 1.3$ km/s/Mpc \cite{Riess:2020fzl}.
-Applying the tip of the red giant branch method to SNe Ia data from Carnegie Supernova Project results the Hubble constant $H_0=69.8\pm 0.6$ (stat) $\pm 1.6$ (sys)km/s/Mpc \cite{Freedman:2021ahq}.
+Over the years, the measurement precision of the Hubble constant has been drastically improved \cite{Riess:2009pu,Riess:2011yx,Efstathiou:2013via,Riess:2016jrr,Riess:2019cxk,Riess:2020fzl,Riess:2022mme,Freedman:2021ahq,Suyu:2016qxx,Wong:2019kwg,Birrer:2021use,Jimenez:2019onw,DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,Birrer:2019otx,Camarena:2019moy,WMAP:2012nax,Planck:2018vyg,Dainotti:2022bzg,Dainotti:2021pqg}.
+By recalibrating the extragalactic distance ladder using a sample of Milky Way Cepheids with the Hubble Space Telescope photometry and Gaia EDR3 parallaxes, the SH0ES (Supernovae and $H_0$ for the equation of state) team determined the local Hubble constant from Type Ia supernovae (SNe Ia) data as $H_0=73.15\pm 0.97$ km/s/Mpc \cite{Riess:2022mme}.
+Applying the tip of the red giant branch method to SNe Ia data from Carnegie Supernova Project results the Hubble constant, $H_0=69.8\pm 0.6$ (stat) $\pm 1.6$ (sys)km/s/Mpc \cite{Freedman:2021ahq}.
 Combining the strong lensing time delay data and type Ia supernova (SN Ia) luminosity distances, it was found that $H_0=74.2^{+3.0}_{-2.9}$ km/s/Mpc \cite{Collett:2019hrr}.
-However, the measurement of the anisotropies in the cosmic microwave background (CMB) by Planck 2018 based on the $\Lambda$CDM model gave $H_0=67.4\pm 0.5$ km/s/Mpc \cite{Planck:2018vyg}.
-These results showed that the values of the Hubble constant are in discrepancy and suggested that the local measurements and the values inferred from CMB are in significant tension \cite{DiValentino:2021izs}, we are at a crossroads \cite{Freedman:2017yms}.
-As discussed above, the results from the early probe of CMB depend on the $\Lambda$CDM model.
-The local measurements from SN Ia standard candles are independent of cosmological models, but they suffer the zero-point calibration problem.
-Furthermore, if we consider the dependences of intrinsic luminosity on color and redshift, the value of the Hubble constant changes \cite{Tutusaus:2018ulu,Mortsell:2021tcx}.
+However, the measurements of the anisotropies in the cosmic microwave background (CMB) by Planck 2018 based on the $\Lambda$CDM model gave $H_0=67.4\pm 0.5$ km/s/Mpc \cite{Planck:2018vyg}.
+These results showed that the values of the Hubble constant determined from different observations are in discrepancy and suggested that the local measurements and the values inferred from CMB are in significant tension \cite{DiValentino:2021izs}.
+As the measurement precision improves, the tension becomes more significant, we are at a crossroads \cite{Freedman:2017yms}.
+As discussed above, the results from the early Universe probe of CMB depend on the $\Lambda$CDM model.
+The local measurements from SN Ia standard candles are independent of cosmological models, but they suffer the zero-point calibration problem due to the uncertainties of the absolute calibration of the peak luminosity for SN Ia and the determination of the absolute distance scale for the luminosity distances.
+Furthermore, if we consider the dependence of intrinsic luminosity on color and redshift, the measured value of the Hubble constant changes \cite{Tutusaus:2018ulu,Mortsell:2021tcx}.